GodotSteam/GodotSteam/README.md

 ----------
 You can download pre-compiled versions of this repo here: https://github.com/Gramps/GodotSteam/releases

-**Version 1.4.0 Update**
+**Version 1.5.0 Update**
-- Added: Auth Session functions added to Godot 3 branch thanks to marcelofg55
+- Added: more Screenshot features
-- Added: Auth Session constants
+- Added: notes for callback
+- Changed: documentation to reflect new features and signals
+- Fixed: types in _validate_auth_ticket_response

 Quick How-To
 ----------